Today is tomorrow's history

 Original Village Hall

 Through coffee mornings, jumble sales, fetes, and gymkhanas, the amazing sum of £23,000 was raised.
 The rest of the £60,000 was given by grants from the County and District Council.
 The old Hall was dismantled and work on the new Hall started in March 1984.
-The old Hall eventually found a home at the Air Museum at St Faiths in Norwich.
+The old Hall was sold to the Air Museum at St Faiths in Norwich.
+Where it is still in use today(2026).

 Inside the Old Village Hall